NearFutureBand/karmaPlusOne/README.md

-# karmaPlusOne
+# Karma

-This is the our command's project for the iTechArt Hackathon 2019
+This is repo for our idea on iTechArt Hackathon 2019